shamss17/Google-Calendar-Events/README.md

  5. Use this example for Testing the GET/api/events to view an Event in your google calendar of the signed in and authorized mail: click on try it out provide the details with
-    -ICalUID : primary (This to use the calendar ID of the signed in Test user) -MaxResults : 10
+    *ICalUID : primary (This to use the calendar ID of the signed in Test user) *MaxResults : 10
-    -FromDate : 2023-10-10
+    *FromDate : 2023-10-10
-    -ToDate : 2023-12-30
+    *ToDate : 2023-12-30
-    -SearchQuery : meeting
+    *SearchQuery : meeting
     click Execute
-  6. Use this example for Testing the DELETE/api/events{eventId} to view an Event in your google calendar of the signed in and authorized mail: click on try it out provide the eventId: You can get it from the id parameter of the GET method
-     - if this is an output for the GET :
+  6. Use this example for Testing the DELETE/api/events{eventId} to view an Event in your google calendar of the signed in and authorized mail: click on try it out provide the eventId: You can get it from the id parameter of the GET method *if this is an output for the GET :
      {
      "endTimeUnspecified": null,
     "eTag": "\"3397844665166000\"",